What We're Reading

 Switch: How to Change When Change is Hard (2010) by Chip and Dan Heath.
 I’ve saved the best for last.
 This is, quite simply, the best book on change I’ve read since I stumbled across William Bridge’s work, Managing Transitions some two and a half decades ago.
 Why?
 Because the Heaths have integrated a massive amount of neuroscience and social research into an exquisitely simple and usable model.
 To change anything, you have to make it work at three levels: the Rider – our thinking brains, especially the prefrontal cortex, that wants reasons and logic for everything; the Elephant – our emotional brains; and the Path – the external realities surrounding the situation.

-The image of the Elephant and the Rider is so spot on in terms of the real power balance in our brains: what really controls us is our emotions, as the last couple years of the economy have demonstrated conclusively.
+The image of the Elephant and the Rider is so spot on in terms of the real power balance in our brains: what really controls us is our emotions, as the last year has demonstrated conclusively.
 Our “thinking brain” is usually saying “oh, right, I meant to go this direction!” as the Elephant lumbers off to get what it wants.
 (And we all know what happens when the Elephant sees the Reptile!)

 The Smart Workers